glimow/frontend-challenge/README.md

 To use it in your project, you can simply copy paste the client script inside your repository. be sure to install axios as a dependency.

+You can test the api using the fake user we created:
+identifier: `fake@escape.tech`
+password: `fakepassword`

 ## Notes

 The banking API is far from being perfect, it is actually quite vulnerable to security flaws.
 That's on purpose: we also use it for cybersecurity recruitements challenges, in which candidates have to find all it's security vulnerabilities.

+Good luck!